Interruptions and Withdrawals

 An E-ticket/reservation/booking confirmation AND

-- An entry stamp for when they arrive in their home Country or an e-gate receipt; or
+- An entry stamp from when you arrive in your home Country or an e-gate receipt; or

-- The boarding card or screen shot of their digital boarding pass; or
+- The boarding card or screen shot of your digital boarding pass; or

-- A Luggage tag from their checked baggage
+- A Luggage tag from your checked baggage

 Send the above to the Home Office Compliance Team: firstname.lastname@example.org